Skip to content

 What a restore test proves (and what it doesn't)

 A restore test is not theater.
-It is a controlled rehearsal that produces timestamps and artifacts you can point to later—especially when somebody asks, “Are we actually covered?”
+It is a controlled rehearsal that produces timestamps and artifacts you can point to later.

 • Proves: data can be recovered, booted, and validated within a defined window.